joelschmol/dotfiles/README.md

 ## ⚠ Warning

 > This is a private configuration.
 I make no guarantees that it will work for anyone but myself.
-Also it might change randomly so if you like something, download or fork it
+Also it might change randomly so if you like something, download or fork it.

 # Resources